By Dave Pulver:

-*Dave Pulver is a retired communications engineer of 35 years.
-His interests include aviation, motorcycling, civics, history, and politics.
+Bio: Dave Pulver is a staff writer at NFN.
+A retired communications engineer of 35 years, his interests include technology, history, civics, and politics.